 Alongside our new website we have updated some of our games.
 We have updated two old favourites, Body Busters and Doctor Doctor and created a whole new game called Stop the Spread.
 Body Busters and Doctor Doctor both teach students about the difference between viral and bacterial infections and their treatment with antibiotics.
 Stop the spread is a race against the clock game where students have to try and stop an infection from spreading by catching sneezes with tissues, check out the games on our Junior and Senior student websites!

-e-Bug have developed a free e-Bug training module for educators.
+e-Bug have developed a free training module for educators.
 The training aims to help educators incorporate e-Bug into their lessons, to show what e-Bug resources are available, how educators can access them and how to use them.
-Complete the e-Bug training module for educators here , and complete the online evaluation survey here to be awarded your certificate.
+Complete the e-Bug training module for educators here, and complete the online survey of the module here to be awarded your certificate.
+The training module is now approved by the Royal Society of Biology who will now be awarding 3 CPD points for completion!
+View the training module on their website here

 e-Bug are pleased to advise that we now on TWITTER!
 Please follow us @eBug_UK where we will engage with a wider audience to spread the message of health education, update our followers on new resources, and share information on events that the e-Bug team are at.